liatrio/cfn-changeset-reporter/README.md

 ## Features

 - Generates detailed reports about CloudFormation changesets
-- Color-codes resources by their impact (🟢 Add, 🟡 Modify, 🔴 Replacement)
+- Color-codes resources by their impact (🟢 Add, 🟡 Modify, 🔴 Replacement, ⛔ Removal)
 - Groups resources by replacement status for better visibility
 - Highlights which property changes cause resource replacements
 - Outputs directly to GitHub Actions console with rich formatting
 - Can use the latest changeset or a specified one
 - Provides outputs that can be used by subsequent workflow steps
 - Dynamic table formatting that automatically adjusts column widths based on content
+- Enhanced visualization with ANSI color codes and emojis for better readability

 ## Usage